How to Choose the Right Roofing Material for Your Home

 2. Metal Roofing

-Metal Roofing is Lightweight, durable, and energy-efficient.
-Reflects sunlight, reducing cooling costs in hot climates.
-Available in panels and shingles.
+• Pros: Metal Roofing is Lightweight, durable, and energy-efficient.
+It reflects sunlight, reducing cooling costs in hot climates, and is available in panels and shingles.
+In some cases, metal over composite roofing can be a practical option for homeowners looking to upgrade without a full tear-off.

 3. Clay and Concrete Tiles